What You Need to Know About Choosing an LPN RN Bridge Program

 If it’s been a while since your last experience in a college classroom, you might be feeling a little apprehensive about getting back into the routine.
 Academic and technical support systems can help make this transition go as smoothly as possible—so don’t be afraid to ask around and learn more about what’s available.

-Rasmussen College, for example, offers a variety of support services to help facilitate student learning, including a dedicated team of library and learning services professionals, academic advisors, career services advisors and student tutors.
+Rasmussen University, for example, offers a variety of support services to help facilitate student learning, including a dedicated team of library and learning services professionals, academic advisors, career services advisors and student tutors.
 That’s not to mention a dedicated personal support center for whenever you may need assistance with technical troubles.
-These professionals can assist you with anything from proper APA formatting for a paper to finding local job opportunities—so don’t overlook them when weighing programs.
+These professionals can assist you with anything from proper APA® formatting for a paper to finding local job opportunities, so don’t overlook them when weighing programs.

-5. Will campus locations work for your schedule?
+5. Will campus locations work for my schedule?

 As we mentioned before, you’re likely to be spending a fair amount of time on campus as you complete your nursing coursework—and that means travel time could also be a factor.
 Make the trip to the campuses you’re considering and make an honest assessment of whether that commute can reasonably be done a regular basis.

 While it’s true this is a relatively small factor in the grand scheme of things, a long commute can make your nursing school experience more difficult.
-It’s easy to overlook this factor when evaluating your options.
+It’s easy to overlook this when evaluating your options, but it will make a big impact on your experience.

 As an LPN, this isn’t your first rodeo when it comes to working with patients—and you’ve maybe seen firsthand how “by the book” nursing knowledge can begin to falter in real-world situations.
 That’s a big part of why it helps to learn from instructors who have plenty of nursing experience.
 They know how to apply what you’re learning to practical situations and can draw from their experience to give examples of why something should be done.